-Getting fit while helping the community around you?
+Getting fit with a running alternative while helping the community around you?
 That's a win-win!

 Adopting positive habits

-Hopefully, this situation can help us realise how much we can get from one shop without needing a car too.
+It is possible to make a full 3 day family shop just on a scooter.
 A study discovered that ‘67% of Britain’s could walk to the supermarket, but instead 86% choose to drive’.
 We’ve all been guilty of substituting a walkable journey for a drive from time to time, in England in 2018 68% of car journeys were under 5 miles!
-Turning to our scooters in this difficult time, we can clearly see what an asset they can be.
+Turning to our scooters as a driving and running alternative in this difficult time, we can clearly see what an asset they can be.

 By adopting these ‘green’ habits now, we can help lead positive changes.
-Imagine the difference it would make if we all continue to minimise our impacts on the environment once lockdown has been lifted.
+Imagine the difference it would make if we all continue to minimise our impacts on the environment.

-In the current situation, it’s more important than ever to make sure we get outside and feel the benefits of fitness and fresh air.
-Your scooter gives you the opportunity to do it easily, safely and while having fun!
+It’s more important than ever to make sure we get outside and feel the benefits of fitness and fresh air.
+A great alternative to running, scootering opens up more doors to access low impact exercise that makes a difference.
+Your scooter also gives you the opportunity to do it easily, safely and while having fun!

 Hi Richard, we have used real customer feedback to inform our claims, as well as our own personal experience.
 You may want to watch this video?
 One customer who is a Personal Trainer talks us through the physiology – find it here: https://youtu.be/3h3970xgF80 enjoy!